 First, let's setup the Procfile.
 A Procfile is a list that contains a name to identify the process and the command used by the system to run it.
 Foreman ...
 Continue reading

-My favorite projects are when I get to find solution to small problems for clients and solve them quickly for them.
-This week I had a client that needed some Text To Speech (TTS) capabilities on a small Linux system in their shipping department.
+My favorite projects are when I get to find a solution to small problems for clients and solve them quickly for them.
+I had a client that needed some Text To Speech (TTS) capabilities on a small Linux system in their shipping department.
 Easy enough right?
-After a little research I found some really simple code example of TTS on Rosetta Code that someone had contributed that would work on Windows, Linux, and a Mac.
+After a little research, I found a really simple open-source code example of TTS that someone had posted that would work on Windows, Linux, and a Mac and written in Ruby.

-After updating the example code to work with Ruby 2.3, I did a bit of re-factoring and customizing ended up with a pretty cool little command-line utility that...
+While this post is old, I have updated the example code to work with Ruby 2.7.
+I did a bit of refactoring and customizing ended up with a pretty cool little ...
 Continue reading

 On a recent project we had the task of solving a physical routing problem in a large warehouse, also know as The Traveling Salesman Problem (TSP).
 The TSP in a nutshell is this: Given a list of physical locations (cities,addresses, etc) and the distances between each pair of them, what is the shortest possible route that visits each location exactly once and returns to the starting location?